Last Updated on November 20, 2020 by CryptoCreed

 These 6 parts are essential for your mining rig.
 Leave out one and you won’t be having a profitable rig.
 Below, I will give more details on each part and what I would recommend adding to your mining rig.

 Although I will be mentioning the components that I think are the best to use, it’s recommended that you do your own research on these too, as the ones that are the best for me, could be garbage in comparison to the other components you can find.
-If you have almost free electricity, you probably wouldn’t mind about a higher electricity consumption, whilst that would be a disaster for me, as I live in a country with quite high electricity prices.
+If you have almost free electricity, you probably wouldn’t mind about higher electricity consumption, whilst that would be a disaster for me, as I live in a country with quite high electricity prices.
 Another reason is that I could miss great components, which would be better than the ones I list here.
+Ethereum mining best GPU.
+(How to build an Ethereum Mining Rig).

 The motherboard is the “brain” of your mining rig.
 From the motherboard, the GPUs are controlled and your miners won’t work too well without it.
 You will need a motherboard with 6 PCIe slots to connect a GPU through.
 There are multiple great motherboards on the market, some more widely available than others and some functioning better than their rivals, but I would like to recommend you either of these: Z270 Gaming M5 (Or M7, but the M7 is far more expensive), the cheaper but not much worse ASRock H97 anniversary and the older but still working ASRock H81 PRO.
 The Z170-E ASUS 6 GPU motherboard is a great option too, as long as you don’t go above 4 GPUs.
 Although it should be able to control 6 GPUs, some bugs may arise if you connect more than 4 GPUs to it.